yeboahd24/golang-recaptcha/README.md

 If verification fails (e.g., low score or invalid token), you’ll be redirected to the form page with an error message.

-Screenshots

-Form Page
-Success Page

-Note: Replace the screenshot placeholders with actual images of your application.
 Production Considerations

 HTTPS: Use a reverse proxy (e.g., Nginx) or http.ListenAndServeTLS with an SSL certificate (e.g., Let’s Encrypt).